RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - **Installation verification (rlcheck)** - `Would you like to run rlcheck to verify proper configuration?
 [Y/N]?`

-    We recommend that you run the `rlckeck` installation verification to make sure that the installation completed successfully.
+    We recommend running the `rlcheck` installation verification to make sure that the installation completed successfully.
     If you want to run this verification at a later time, you can run: `/opt/redislabs/bin/rlcheck`
     {{% /expand %}}

     {{% expand "How can I do a silent install of RS?" %}}
-To install RS without answering the installation questions, either:
+To install without answering the installation questions, either:

 - Run `./install.sh -y` to answer yes to all of the questions.
 - Prepare an answer file and use it to do a silent installation.

-To install RS with an answer file:
+To install with an answer file:

 1. Prepare the answer file with the answers to the [installation questions](#installation-questions).